Los Tigres del Norte: History

 On October 16, 2009, Los Tigres del Norte held a Concert in Guadalupe, Nuevo León (outside of Monterrey) at the Annual Expo Guadalupe that lasted 12 hours, breaking their own record of 9 hours from previous year.
 It began on Saturday night and ended on Sunday at 9 a.m., not uncommon for Los Tigres del Norte.
 They are known for having encores at their concerts that can last more than an hour after the scheduled ending of the concert.

 They have performed before the United States Armed Forces in Japan and South Korea.

 In 2010, the band made headlines by joining in a massive international boycott of the U.S. state of Arizona, in response to the Support Our Law Enforcement and Safe Neighborhoods Act.

 On October 8, 2013, Los Tigres del Norte played at an immigration reform rally on the National Mall in Washington, D.C.
 Their set list included songs that underscored the themes the rally would address including “La Puerta Negra” (1986), “De Paisano a Paisano” (2000), and “Mis Dos Patrias.”
 The band was introduced by then Minority Leader Nancy Pelosi (D-Calif.).
 Mexican-American singer-songwriter and actress Lila Downs also accompanied the group in a series of duets.

 In 2014 Los Tigres del Norte released the album Realidades, which contains the song “Era Diferente” (meaning “She Was Different”) about a lesbian teenager who falls in love with her best friend; according to lead singer and songwriter Jorge Hernández, this is the first time a norteño group has ever written a gay love song.

 The band had sold 32 million records as of 2007.
 As of 2015, they had won 7 Grammy Awards, 6 Latin Grammy Awards, and a star on the Hollywood Walk of Fame.
 They received the Special Recognition (Spanish language) Award at the 26th annual GLAAD Media Awards in 2015, for their song "Era Diferente" ("She Was Different").
 The band ranked number 15 in the list for "The 30 Most Influential Latin Artists of All Time" by Billboard magazine.

 In 2018, many artists sought permission to record at Folsom Prison, more so for the 50th anniversary of Johnny Cash's recording there.
 However, Los Tigres del Norte was the only act authorized by the California Department of Corrections and Rehabilitation.
 In fact, Los Tigres are the only band to record an album at Folsom since Johnny Cash released his 1968 opus.

 All group members are naturalized American citizens.

-The group's lyrics have been cited as examples of leftist sentiment in popular music.